 If one spouse won't sign consent documents, Pennsylvania offers divorce based on one year of separation under § 3301(d).
 You must have lived "separate and apart" for at least one year before filing the required affidavit.

 Pennsylvania defines "separate and apart" as cessation of cohabitation—you don't need separate homes.
 Once the separation period has elapsed, file the § 3301(d) Affidavit and serve your spouse with a blank Counter-Affidavit.
 If they don't contest within 20 days, proceed with the Notice of Intention and Praecipe.
+You can organize your separation timeline and documents here.

 Official Self-Help Forms